-Integration of active tuberculosis case finding in a mobile HIV-testing clinic is feasibleAugust 7th, 2012 in Diseases, Conditions, Syndromes /
+Integration of active tuberculosis case finding in a mobile HIV-testing clinic is feasibleAugust 7, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A research article by Katharina Kranzer from the London School of Hygiene & Tropical Medicine and colleagues describe the feasibility and costs of an active tuberculosis case finding project in Cape Town, South Africa.